 What are the Different Types of Esports?

-The amount of different esports is enormous.
-For example, League of Legends (LoL) and Dota 2 can be played for over 100 million players, while CS:GO has an active player base of around 30 million.
+The number of players of the various Esports titles is enormous.
+League of Legends (LoL) and Dota 2, for example, are played by over 100 million players, while CS:GO has an active player base of around 30 million.

 The current average number of concurrent viewers is 565 million, which means that almost one-fourth of the total population watches some gameplay every day.
 Viewership is also on the up because games such as CS:GO and League of Legends keep growing in popularity despite facing criticism from the community due to a lack of depth and complexity in their gameplay.